Operation Avalanche (film): Plot

-Matt finds Owen hanged in his garage.
-He gives the film canisters to Andrew and sends him to go hide them.
-He calls Brackett on a payphone and offers to trade his location for the names of the agents the CIA plans to eliminate.
-He threatens to release his uncut copy, and Brackett offers to make him head of his own department, but Matt declines.
-As a forlorn Matt watches the "Moon landing" play on local television and looks into the camera at the last second, Creedence Clearwater Revival's "Fortunate Son" plays over America celebrating the Apollo 11 landing.
+Matt trusts Andrew with hiding the film reels.
+He calls Brackett on a payphone and offers to trade his location for the names of the agents who killed Owen.
+He threatens to release the footage and declines Brackett's offers to make him head of his own department.
+As a forlorn Matt watches the "Moon landing" play on public television, Creedence Clearwater Revival's "Fortunate Son" plays over America celebrating the Apollo 11 landing.

 Cast

-Many of the actors, including the five leads, used their real names and are shown in the end credits as “Himself” or “Herself”.
+Many of the actors, including the five leads, used their real names and are shown in the end credits as "Himself" or "Herself".